Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

  In order to guarantee that the model was optimal.
 We first made sure that the data was stational by the Dickey-Fuller test (*p* < 0.05), we also did a Ljung-Box test, to corroborate the existence of white noise (*p* > 0.05).
 And finally before the forcast for 2022, we did atraining model one for 2021, to make sure that it didn't fail on the reality, and had good results.

+ In the end, it would appear that for the 2022 year the pattern would seem similar to the annual pattern.
+There is going to be a increase number of turtles since begginig of the year, until a possible peak in Summer.
+After that there is going to be a negative tendency since fall start to the last month of the study (December).

  ---

  <p align="center">